Just because you didn’t grow up with it doesn’t make it wrong.

 So where’s the balance?

 You wouldn’t give your child the keys to your limited-edition sports car before they had experience driving, would you?
-So why do we give our kids the keys to the Wild, Wild West of the digital world without a graduated licence of some kind?
+So why do we give our kids the keys to the Wild, Wild West of the digital world without a graduated license of some kind?

 The teenage brain isn’t fully formed, so they’re lacking impulse control and emotional regulation.
 It’s on us as parents to ease in by teaching your teen about social media BEFORE they have free reign and go astray – what’s ok and not ok to post, screen shots and screen recordings that might be posted and used in ways they didn’t intend, what’s cyber bullying and what to do about it, instant messages that disappear, keeping accounts private, typical predator questions in their DMs, etc.

 This in an investment of time upfront, just like a learner’s licence, to increase success on the other end.
 Expecting teens to understand the impact and reach of their actions on a smartphone in the beginning is unfair and unrealistic.

 They’re not going to get it perfect.
 Ever.
 And when they make a mistake, implement consequence that feel right for you (stating those boundaries up front is important) and make it clear how they’re going to earn that trust back.
 Even if you remove their phone for a time, stay in conversation to educate and empower your teen while you listen to understand their side.